Monday, March 28, 2022

 Part-time believers need not apply.

 Oh, and one last note on this topic: Calling your body of believers a “church” or yourself a “Christian” doesn’t always mean you are a “card-carrying member.”
 Five of the churches in Asia Minor who received letters from Jesus (Ephesus, Pergamum, Thyatira, Sardis, and Laodicea) were in dire straits and in jeopardy of being told, “Depart from me, I never knew you,” if they didn’t repent.
 Only two of the seven churches in Asia Minor received kudos (Smyrna and Philadelphia), and interestingly, they were smaller churches.
-Therefore, when it comes to narrow roads and broad roads, these “numbers” referenced in Revelation 2-3 (five churches on the broad road and two churches on the narrow road), interestingly enough, align with what Jesus was talking about in Matthew 7:13-14 more than the polls we often see today concerning how many people claim to be Christians.
+Therefore, when it comes to narrow roads and broad roads, these “numbers” referenced in Revelation 2-3 (five churches on the broad road and two churches on the narrow road), interestingly enough, align more with what Jesus was talking about in Matthew 7:13-14 than the polls we often see today concerning how many people claim to be Christians.

 This distinction is not a case of “haves” versus “have nots,” or “winners” versus “losers.”
 In God’s eyes, it is a distinction between those who have already “offered their bodies as living sacrifices, which is holy and pleasing to God” (cf. Romans 12:1-2), and those who have not…yet.
 For God is “not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9).
 In order to do so, however, the man or woman must bow before the holy God of the Bible and pledge allegiance solely to Him (cf. Exodus 20:3-11).
 God does not bow before men and women.
 Although men and women attempt, year after year, decade after decade, century after century, to bend the knee of God’s Word at the footstool of worldly thrones and deficient, worldly belief systems, passage after passage of scripture depicts a different story.